The VDOE requires the following English language arts assessments for students:

-During the 2020-2021 school year, APS replaced PALS Plus with the Dynamic Indicators of Basic Early Literacy Skills (DIBELS) assessments for all students in grades 3-5 and selected students in grades K-2 and 6-8.
+During the 2021-2022 school year, APS replaced PALS Plus with the Dynamic Indicators of Basic Early Literacy Skills (DIBELS) assessments for all students in grades K-5 and selected students in grades 6-8.
 DIBELS is a more precise measure of reading achievement than PALS Plus and measures foundational reading skills that research indicates are essential for proficient reading.
 As APS shifts away from balanced literacy, it is important that we use assessments that effectively measure foundational reading skills and are aligned with the Virginia Standards of Learning.

 What are DIBELS?

 DIBELS measures are designed to be short (one minute) fluency measures used to regularly monitor the development of early literacy and early reading skills.
 These measures were developed to measure recognized and empirically validated skills related to reading outcomes.
 Each measure has been thoroughly researched and demonstrated to be reliable and valid indicators of early literacy development.
 When implemented as recommended, the results can be used to evaluate individual student development as well as provide grade-level feedback toward validated instructional objectives.

 The research-based measures are linked to one another and predictive of later reading proficiency.
 Combined, the measures form an assessment system of early literacy development that allows educators to readily and reliably determine student progress.
 APS uses DIBELS as a universal literacy screening tool, benchmark assessment, and to monitor student progress.

 What Measures are Administered?